ruyd/Concentrate/README.md

 Me too but it's hard with so much advertising.

-This add-on grew from defending against distractions to a surprisingly helpful tool.
+This add-on grew from a safe way to fight distractions to a surprisingly helpful companion.

 I really hope it also helps your studies and peace of mind.